Hybrid Quantum-Classical Search Algorithms: Introduction

 While this theorem tells us, as for our example, that a hybrid algorithm that uses $\tau_q=n^{1/3}$ quantum queries and $\tau_c=n^{1/2}$ classical queries cannot solve the Search problem, it does not tell us what are the best possible chances of success of such an algorithm.
 To be more precise, because the success probability of an algorithm can be boosted by running it multiple times, the theorem above tells us that the success probability of the algorithm is at most $\mathrm{O}(\tau_q/n^{1/2}+\tau_c/n)$, which for our example would be $\mathrm{O}(n^{-1/6})$.
 If there were only quantum queries available, a better bound on the success probability could be proven using the amplitude amplification, but the presence of classical queries thwarts such an approach.
-Nevertheless, using a direct approach, we still succeed at proving the following tight bound.
+Nevertheless, using a direct approach, we still succeed at proving the following tight bound, which states that the success probability of a hybrid $\tau_q$ quantum query and $\tau_c$ classical query algorithm for Search is at most $\mathrm{O}(\tau_q^2/n+\tau_c/n)$.